Developer User Group 2014 Survey results

 Organisation size

 How big are the companies that developers come from?
-Here it looks like a strong split between small (less than 20) and large (more than 90).
-Which I think is pretty accurate for the industry as a whole in South Africa.
+Here’s a strong split between small (under 20 employees) and large (over 90), which seems accurate for the South African industry.

 - >200: 25%